Enhance your education

-Would you like to learn a language, improve your computer skills, or have more educational resources?
+Would you like to learn a language, improve your computer skills, or access more educational resources?

-The University of Montpellier invites you to take advantage of its various services to supplement or further your education.
+The University of Montpellier invites you to take advantage of its various services to supplement or enhance your education.

 Discover MOOCs at UM…

-This certification corresponds to a digital skills certificate and is based on a European framework (DigComp).
-It is becoming the benchmark for digital skills in higher education and all socio-professional environments.
-Its objective is to support the improvement of the general level of digital knowledge and skills and thus prepare for the digital transformation of our entire society and economy.
+This certification is a digital skills certificate based on a European framework (DigComp) and is becoming the standard for digital skills in higher education and all professional and social contexts.
+Its goal is to help raise the overall level of digital knowledge and skills, thereby preparing for the digital transformation of our entire society and economy.

-The Faculty of Sciences in Montpellier offers an optional "certification" program, allowing students to obtain official certification that is reliable and recognized by the French national education system, higher education institutions, and the professional world, including in Europe.
+The Faculty of Sciences in Montpellier offers an optional "certification track" that leads to an official certification that is reliable and recognized by the French Ministry of Education, higher education institutions, and the professional world, including at the European level.

-Certification in the various departments of the University of Montpellier is free of charge, except in the context of continuing education and apprenticeships.
-It is managed within each department under the supervision of a responsible teacher.
+Certification at the various units of the University of Montpellier is free of charge, except for continuing education and apprenticeship programs.
+It is administered within each unit under the supervision of a designated faculty member.

-The PCIE is a certificate of proficiency in fundamental areas of everyday computer use.
-This modular and progressive program allows individuals to validate their computer skills according to their needs.
-It consists of a set of modules covering the use of computers and certain software programs.
+The PCIE is a certificate of proficiency in the fundamental areas of everyday computer use.
+This modular, progressive program allows individuals to validate their computer skills according to their needs.
+It consists of a set of modules focused on computer use and specific software applications.

 The modules

-• General knowledge about the workplace and the information society
+• General knowledge of the workplace and the information society

 • Word processing